otrv4/otrv4/architecture-decisions/008-interactive-dake.md

 We believe the security of OTRv4 can be improved by employing a Deniable Authenticated Key Exchange (DAKE) protocol.

-The paper "Deniable Key Exchanges for Secure Messaging" [1] and "Improved Techniques for Implementing Strongly Deniable Authenticated Key Exchanges" [2] mentions a few DAKES and their message and participation deniability properties in regard to an online and offline judge:
+The paper "Deniable Key Exchanges for Secure Messaging" [1] and "Improved Strongly Deniable Authenticated Key Exchanges for Secure Messaging" [2] mentions a few DAKES and their message and participation deniability properties in regard to an online and offline judge:

 - RSDAKE:
 - Spawn * :